A robust multi-asset strategy depends on strong portfolio construction and dynamic management.

 Growth and resilience

 That’s as it should be.
-Think back to the analogy from nature: like a flourishing forest, a good multi-asset strategy will be diversified, resilient and primed for long-term growth.
+Think back to the analogy from nature: like a flourishing forest, a good multi-asset strategy should be diversified, resilient and primed for long-term growth.